osartun/Backbone.Undo.js/README.md

 #### merge              `undoManager.merge(otherManager1, [otherManager2, …])`

 This is a feature for the advanced use of Backbone.Undo.js.
-Using the [UndoTypes-API][supporting-other-events] for specific instances of Backbone.UndoManager you can create undo managers with special behavior for special cases.
+Using the UndoTypes-API (see below) for specific instances of `Backbone.UndoManager` you can create undo managers with special behavior for special cases.
 But as having several undo managers side by side doesn't make any sense you need a way to combine them.
-That's what merge is for.
+That's what `merge` is for.

 The method `merge` sets the stack-reference of other undo managers to its stack.

         var mainUndoManager = new Backbone.UndoManager,
         specialUndoManager = new Backbone.UndoManager;

-        mainUndoManager.merge(specialUndoManager);
+        // Implementing special behavior
+        specialUndoManager.addUndoType(…)

+        // Making both write on one stack mainUndoManager.merge(specialUndoManager);

         mainUndoManager.stack === specialUndoManager.stack // => true